kanekomasahiro/Re-ranking/README.md

 - positive example: original target side of document-level parallel corpus

 We use Viterbi algorithm to optimally re-rank translated candidates on document-level.
-We use translated candidates as nodes and score path using Quick-Thought.
+We use translated candidates as nodes and score path using reranker.
 We can score path considering a whole document.
 We use softmax function for training and sigmoid function for testing.